GPotoshin/junior-mechmath/README.md

 ### Pull requests
 If you desire to do a pull request, please use the same style.
-However, you can put your name on the file if you like, replacing mine with.
+However, you can put your name on the file if you like, replacing mine with it.

 ### Source
 http://mmmf.msu.ru/for_schools/